Fabulously-Optimized/vanilla-installer-python/README.md

 ## Contributors

 Thanks to all these wonderful people!
-See [here](https://github.com/Fabulously-Optimized/vanilla-installer/graphs/contributors) for a full overview of code contributors.
+See [here](https://github.com/Fabulously-Optimized/vanilla-installer/graphs/contributors) for an overview of code contributors.
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->